CBTS-cloud-transformation/terraform-training/README.md

 Uncover the role of Terraform backends in remote state storage.
 Learn why they're essential for maintaining infrastructure state and configurations.

-#### Implementing Azure Storage Account Backend for State Storage
+#### Implementing Backend for State Storage

-Get hands-on experience configuring an Azure Storage Account bucket as a backend for remote state storage.
+Get hands-on experience configuring a backend for remote state storage.
 Understand how this setup improves collaboration and state management.

-## Day 5: Provisioning and Provisioners
+## Provisioning and Provisioners

-#### Understanding Provisioners in Terraform
+### Understanding Provisioners in Terraform

 Learn about provisioners, mechanisms for executing actions on resources during creation and destruction.
 Understand how they facilitate customization.